 Andrew Grima’s legacy

-The innovative imagination of the sixties revived with Maison Andrew Grima
+The innovative imagination of the sixties revived with Maison Andrew Grima.

 It’s nice when the myths continue.
 La Maison Andrew Grima, jeweler that marked the sixties, and died in 2007, he continues its journey through the work of his wife Jojo and the daughter Francesca.
 Andrew Grima has an original story.
 He was born in Rome to Italian parents (with a kinship with the family Farnese).
 He grew up in London, where he attended St Joseph College, Beulah Hill, but he studied mechanical engineering.